-Yeah, here, maybe more than with art supplies, we run into a real danger of being overwhelmed and kind of losing the plot.
+Yeah, here, maybe more than with art supplies, we run into the danger of being overwhelmed and losing the plot.

-Computers, tablets, printers and scanner, and all kinds of tech available to artists right now are, after all, really cool – even seductive.
+Computers, tablets, printers and scanners, and all kinds of tech available to artists right now are, after all, really cool – even seductive.

-But they are also incredibly powerful, allowing us to do things which even a few years ago would have been impossible, or would have required impossibly expensive tech.
+But they are also incredibly powerful, allowing us to do things that would have been impossible even a few years ago, or would have required impossibly expensive tech.

 And they let us do pretty much everything else more quickly, more easily and more consistently, and can help us produce artworks that are higher quality and more compatible with professional and industry standards.